sailfish009/goodvibes/HACKING.md

 Program Invocation
 ------------------

-#### From source (no installation)
+#### From the source tree (no installation)

-First and before all, are you stuck with this error message ?

-	[GLib-GIO] Settings schema 'com.elboulangero.Goodvibes.Core' is not installed
+If you want to run Goodvibes from the source tree, without installing it, use the launcher script.

+	./goodvibes-launcher.sh

-Running Goodvibes without installing it requires a bit of additional work.
-This is because of some libraries that Goodvibes use, which expect shared resources to be installed in standard locations.
+Why do we need a script ?
+Some libraries expect shared resources to be installed in standard locations.
 To be more accurate:

 - GLib expects settings schema to be installed under `/usr/share/glib-2.0/schemas/` or similar.
 - GTK+ expects icons to be installed under `/usr/share/icons` or similar.

-If you don't want to install anything, then you need to define some environment variables.
-To save you from this burden, there's a little script file doing just that, and you just need to source it.

-	source hacking.env

-Have a look at this file for details.
+It's possible to customize this behavior with environment variables though.
+Have a look at the script for details.

 #### From non-standard directory

 If for some reason you install Goodvibes in a non-standard directory (`/opt` or `/home/user` or whatever), you will be hit by the same problems mentioned above: the shared resource won't be found at run-time.
-So please refer to the file `hacking.env` to see which environment variables you need to export before running Goodvibes.
+So please refer to the launcher script to see which environment variables you need to set before running Goodvibes.

 #### Command-line options